 As girls progress through the levels from Daisy to Ambassador, they attain new and higher levels of knowledge and skills, and ultimately a deeper understanding of what it means to be a leader who makes a difference in the world.

 Girl Scouts is open to all girls, grades K-12 who accept the Girl Scout Promise and Law.
 Dues are just $25/year per girl: national dues are $15 and our council service fee is $10.
 Women and men over 17 can join as adult members.
 The Girl Scouts value diversity and inclusiveness and, therefore, do not discriminate on any basis.

 Founded in 1912 by Juliette Gordon Low, Girl Scouts' membership has grown from 18 members in Savannah, Georgia, to 3.4 million members throughout the United States, including U.S. territories, and in more than 90 countries through USA Girl Scouts Overseas.

 Girl Scouts of the USA (GSUSA) was chartered by the United States Congress in 1950.
 Through membership in the World Association of Girl Guides and Girl Scouts (WAGGGS), GSUSA is part of a worldwide family of 10 million girls and adults in 145 countries.
 Girl Scouts of the USA is a nonprofit 501(c)(3) organization.

-Girl Scouts of Rhode Island, Inc., is one of 112 Girl Scout councils in the United States.
+Girl Scouts of Southeastern New England is one of 112 Girl Scout councils in the United States.
 Our council includes girls from all over Rhode Island; from Pawcatuck, Connecticut; and from 13 communities in southeastern MA: Bellingham, Blackstone, Attleboro, Fall River, North Attleboro, Plainville, Somerset, Swansea, Westport, Wrentham, Millville, Rehoboth and Seekonk.